sysflow-telemetry/sf-deployments/docker/README.md

 ## Deploy SysFlow

-Three deployment configurations are described below: _local_ (collector-only), _S3_ (batch) export mode, and _rsyslog_ (stream) export mode.
-The local deployment stores collected traces on the local filesystem and the full stack deployments export the collected traces to a S3-compatible object storage server or streams SysFlow records to remote syslog server.
+Three deployment configurations are described below: _local_ (collector-only), _batch_  export mode, and _stream_ export mode.
+The local deployment stores collected traces on the local filesystem and the full stack deployments export the collected traces to a S3-compatible object storage server or streams SysFlow records to remote syslog server or ELK (additional exporters can be implemented as plugins).

 ### Setup